floooh/rz80/README.md

 # rz80
 Experimental Z80 emulator in Rust.

-This is just for me getting familiar with Rust, othing fancy yet.
+This is just for me getting familiar with Rust, nothing fancy yet.